fnproject/fdk-java/docs/TestingFunctions.md

     testing.addSharedPrefix("com.example.mysubpackage."); // Shares anyhting under a package
 ```

-Note that in most cases _you should not share your function class across class loaders_, because unexpected behavior
-may occur if you have static mutable state altered (for example) by configuration methods.
+While it is possible, it is not generally correct to share the function class itself with the test Class Loader - doing so may result in unexpected (not representative of the real fn platform) initialisation of static fields on the class.
+With Cloud Threads sharing the test class may also result in concurrent access to static data (via `@FnConfiguration` methods).